Where to Stay in Tallinn 2026 | Best Areas + Hotel Map

 Old Town

-Former telegraph exchange building with exceptional spa, fine dining, and impeccable service.
+Five-star hotel in former telegraph exchange building (1878) with exceptional spa, fine dining, and impeccable service.

 ✦ Unique & Boutique Stays